shoui520/shoui520.github.io/docs/routine.md

 While watching the episode raw, don't worry if you can't understand.

-Try to focus on the sounds, the speaking patterns and the anything in it that you can make meaning out of.
+Try to focus on the sounds, the speaking patterns and anything in it that you can make meaning out of.

 Becoming able to understand Japanese is a skill that takes a long time.